novlesse/COMP2340MT/README.md

 > Tree objects used created with git mktree and not git hash-object.
 The tree objects stores information about our git directories.
 Trees could be comprised of a set of BLOBS or in addition to other trees.
 Similar to directories and sub-directories in our computer, which forms a tree.

+> I added this to fix an issue.

 When you are finished answering these questions, create an issue called "readme updates" and open a pull request for this gitfundamentals branch.
 Make sure that when you merge the branch ... the issue automatically closes.

 Don't forget all the "best practices" we have discussed this term.